NVIDIA/DALI/docs/pipeline.rst

 DALI allows to execute operators conditionally for selected samples within the batch using ``if`` statements.
-To enable this feature use the :meth:`pipeline_def` decorator to define the pipeline and set ``enable_conditionals`` to ``True``.
+To enable this feature use the :py:func:`@pipeline_def <nvidia.dali.pipeline_def>` decorator to define the pipeline and set ``enable_conditionals`` to ``True``.

 Every ``if`` statement that have a :meth:`~nvidia.dali.pipeline.DataNode` as a condition will be recognized as DALI conditional statement.

-For example, this pipeline rotates each image with probabilty of 25% by a random angle between 10 and 30 degrees::
+For example, this pipeline rotates each image with probability of 25% by a random angle between 10 and 30 degrees::

-    @experimental.pipeline_def(enable_conditionals=True)
+    @pipeline_def(enable_conditionals=True)
     def random_rotate():
         jpegs, _ = fn.readers.file(device="cpu", file_root=images_dir)
         images = fn.decoders.image(jpegs, device="mixed")